Mytkn/CleanFox/README.md

 # Ice.js (user.js)
-Ice.js is a configuration file made for Firefox that enables new features
+Ice.js is a configuration file made for Firefox that enables new features and fixes